In his book Schöpferische Indifferenz, philosopher Salomo Friedlaender (1918/2013) opens with & :

 As Robine says, this complexifies intentionality by amplifying confusion.
 This is one of the gold nuggets in this article, it’s wonderful.
 So we joined the revisit the elements that contributed to the emerging figure.
 We disentangle the material, we try to reconnect it, we restructure it, through the presence of another in a way that takes our own situation or present and our presence into account.
 We afford the patient different information adding complexity and the reorganization.
 The process of reconstruction allows for novelty and the reorganization of a dysfunctional situation.
 So this redistributes the excitation.
 It reorients the direction of meaning.
 We extend an invitation to play.
 We play with the situation until work becomes played.

 Therefore our interventions are aimed at enabling possibilities.
 We collectively disconnect deconstruct de-autonomized we reshuffle and then we reconstruct.
 We stand by our patients during upheaval and temporary chaos.
 We contain confusion and seeming incompatibilities.
-We assist the new configuration of figure and background we maintain mobility and flexibility.
+We assist with the new configuration of figures and backgrounds we maintain mobility and flexibility.
 Our task is not a matter of substituting dysfunctional connections with new more appropriate ones.
 But it’s much more matter of introducing mobility in such a way that nation’s experience can modify if you can modulate its available and accessible materials into creative configurations themselves, unceasingly renewed.
-As an old saying goes, “if you give someone a fish then he has food for one day, but if you teach him how to fish then they’ll have food for lifetime”.
+As an old saying goes, “if you give someone a fish then he has food for one day, but if you teach him how to fish then they’ll have food for a lifetime”.

 Our patients’ difficulties in living their symptoms and suffering can be seen as the production of figures from the available materials in their backgrounds, it’s a process of gestaltung, of taking shape giving form to something.
 So we’re engaged in the structuring of the situation.
 Often we’ll have to interrupt a patient’s prepared narrative or insist on rewinding the film so that we can benefit from the possibilities of an undifferentiated starting point and continuously engaged in the aesthetic creation of meaningful forms.